-- Patrick: “Matter tracking and organisation is particularly beneficial to small law departments, because its added functionality over the old-school method of using spreadsheets … We can also save time by loading the invoices into our matter-tracking system as opposed to individually tracking legal service invoices.”
+- Patrick: “Matter tracking and organisation is particularly beneficial to small in-house law departments, because its added functionality over the old-school method of using spreadsheets … We can also save time by loading the invoices into our legal matter management system as opposed to individually tracking legal service invoices.”

-The sizzle of tech aside, some tasks are more suited to a more traditional approach.
+The sizzle of using an in house legal software aside, some tasks are more suited to a more traditional approach.
 Susannah said her department will continue to favor the human approach for complex contract review and company secretarial work.

 Selecting and implementing LegalTech

 What’s on the small department LegalTech wish list?